 “For the better part of 60 years, people concerned with the health of Colombia’s vast ecosystem have had to watch from the sidelines, as bitter foes have battled each other throughout some of Earth’s most biologically rich landscapes,” wrote Dr. Forest Ray in an article for The Ecologist.
 He holds a PhD in biochemistry and has gained interest in how scientific research is used to improve public health when research budgets are constrained.

 The possibility of assessing the state of these ecosystems and finally giving research and development a chance is unprecedented in the country.
 Nonetheless it is up to Colombian society how this will positively or negatively affect the peace effort.

 On one side, this chance opens opportunities for ecotourism, exploration and scientific discoveries which would align with an environmental stewardship ethic.
-Also, finding ways to end coca leaf cultivation and processing into cocaine would relief both environmental and social damage.
+Also, finding ways to end coca leaf cultivation and processing IGNORE INTO cocaine would relief both environmental and social damage.